AGATE Seminar

 Applied Geometry, Algebra, and Topology in Edinburgh (AGATE)

-AGATE is an informal seminar for anyone at the University of Edinburgh who is interested in applied aspects (broadly construed) of geometry, algebra and topology.
+AGATE is an informal, hybrid seminar hosted at the University of Edinburgh, with Heriot-Watt and University of Glasgow as participating institutions, open to anyone who is interested in applied aspects of geometry, algebra and topology.
 AGATE’s remit spans topics including algebraic statistics, geometric deep learning, and topological data analysis.
-The seminar is open to computational, theoretical and statistical research as well as domain-specific applications.
+Each semester has a thematic focus on applications to a particular domain.

 When: Wednesdays 15:05 to 16:00

-Organizers: Sjoerd Beentjes, Darrick Lee, and Emily Roff
+Organizers: Djordje Mihajlovic, Siddharth Setlur, Sjoerd Beentjes, Darrick Lee, and Emily Roff

 To join the mailing list, send an email to sympa at mlist.is.ed.ac.uk with nothing in the subject line and in the message body put the following: